Three ways to invest in commercial property in Australia

 2. A-REITs

-If you have limited capital to invest, a listed property trust - or A-REIT, offers a quick and easy way to invest indirectly in commercial property.
+If you have limited capital to invest, an A-REIT (Australian Real Estate Investment Trust) could offer a comparatively quick and easy way to invest indirectly in commercial property.

-The beauty of A-REITs is that you can get started with as little as $500 - the minimum marketable parcel on the sharemarket, making it an affordable way to gain a stake in major properties such as large shopping centres or office blocks.
+The beauty of A-REITs is that investors can buy in with as little as $500 - the minimum marketable parcel on the sharemarket - which makes them a relatively affordable way to access commercial property.

-On the downside, as a listed investment, the value of A-REITs can be impacted by major shocks to the stock market.
+On the downside, as a listed investment, the value of A-REITs can be impacted by market shocks.
+This happened in 2020 during the early stages of the pandemic when the value of many REITs plunged.

 3. Unlisted trusts or funds